 - Humans Are Bastards: Kubrick's films show mankind at its worst, especially political and military institutions and organisations.
 A telling moment in 2001: A Space Odyssey is that one of the first things apeman does with his higher intelligence is bashing the head of his fellow apemans in with a huge bone.

 - Insufferable Genius: Despite his perfectionist tendencies, Kubrick did not actually have much in common with this trope.
 He did poorly in school and even stated that his IQ was below average.
+On the other hand: if something interested him he wanted to know everything about the subject matter and you better take that literally.
+Every other book written about the topic, until the tiniest detail, was scrutinized by him.

 - Kubrick Stare: Trope Namer; a lot of his films used it.